webOSArchive/webos-docs/docs/thingstotry.md

     * Note: You may want to <a href="https://github.com/codepoet80/punctuationdumben-sigil-plugin">simplify your ePubs</a>, as webOS can't render modern HTML entities.

 ### Be an Exhibitionist
 webOS 2.0 and above have a mode called Exhibition, that allows your device to continuously show content while on its charging dock.
 A photo slide show is an obvious choice -- load up your device with your favorite pictures of family, pets, or scenery, and let the exhibit roll by.
-You can even updated your picture frame remotely from a modern phone or computer with **Share Space**.

-* Download <a href="http://appcatalog.webosarchive.org/showMuseumDetails.php?search=share&app=1005788" target="_top">Share Space</a>

 If you'd rather get some information, **Accuweather** still works on all devices, and on the TouchPad includes a gorgeous Exhibition mode that shows the weather where you are, or in other locations of your choosing.